Cooolrik/persistent-ds/README.md

 ## Object types and descriptions

-### Elemental types
+### Element types
-Elemental types are base types, which are serialized to and from storage.
+Element types are base types, which are serialized to and from storage.
 Pds supports scalars, 2D-4D vectors, 2x2-4x4 matrices, strings, hashes and uuids.
 There are also references to other Entites (see Entity below) and Items (see Item below).
 The elemental types are defined in [ElementTypes.h](./Include/pds/ElementTypes.h).

+### Container types
+Container types are a few types (optinal value, vector, indexed vector) which, when combined with an element type becomes the value types.

 ### Value type
-Value types are the basic values of Items (see Item below), and can be either Elemental types or a combination of an elemental type and a container.
+Value types are the basic values of Items (see Item below), and can be either Element types or a combination of an element type and a container.
 Currently, pds supports std::vector, ctle::idx_vector (vector extended with an addition index vector), as well as optional variants of these containers.
 (Note that pds supports all C++ versions from C++14, and therefore does not use the std::optional template).
 The value types are defined in [ValueTypes.h](./Include/pds/ValueTypes.h).

 ### Item
 An item is a class in the persistent data structure.
 An Item class contains information which is serialized with the Item.
 Note that Items in pds do not inherit a specific base class, and *any* class can be an Item, as long as it implements needed methods for item serialization and other management (see MF).